Skip to Content

 Research

-Prof. Yenkey’s research appears in Administrative Science Quarterly, the American Journal of Sociology, and Social Forces.
+Prof. Yenkey’s research appears in Administrative Science Quarterly, Management Science, American Journal of Sociology, and Social Forces.
 This work has been recognized with several awards, including the 2017 Granovetter Award for Best Published Paper in Economic Sociology from the American Sociological Association and the 2011 William H. Newman Best Dissertation Paper Award from the Academy of Management.

 Prof. Yenkey also advances research through professional service.
 He currently serves as an associate editor at Management Science, a consulting editor at American Journal of Sociology, and a member of the editorial board at Administrative Science Quarterly.
-He teaches research design and quantitative methods to African policy makers and academics in an annual workshop co-hosted by the Univ. of Stellenbosch Business School in Cape Town, South Africa.

 Research Interests